-We urge that you carefully follow the directions of the manufacturer when installing your child restraint.
-Many, but not all, restraint systems will be equipped with separate straps on each side, with each having a hook or connector and a means for adjusting the tension in the strap.
-Forward-facing toddler restraints and some rearward-facing infant restraints will also be equipped with a tether strap with a hook and means for adjusting the tension in the strap.
+We urge you to carefully follow the directions of the manufacturer when installing your child restraint.
+Many, but not all, restraint systems will be equipped with separate straps on each side, with each having a hook or connector for attachment to the lower anchorage, and a means for adjusting the tension of the strap.
+Forwardfacing toddler restraints and some rearward-facing infant restraints will also be equipped with a tether strap having a hook for attachment to the tether strap anchorage, and a means for adjusting the tension of the strap.

 In general, you will first loosen the adjusters on the lower and tether straps so that you can more easily attach the hook or connector to the lower and tether anchorages.

-The tether strap should be routed under the center of the head restraint and attached to the tether anchor on the rear of the seat back.
+The tether strap should be routed under the center of the head restraint and attached to the tether anchor on the rear of the seatback.
 Then tighten all three straps as you push the child restraint rearward and downward into the seat.